 Can you land a better job?
 If your skills are in high demand and your current job is not giving you the fulfilment you want, then you should start job hunting as soon as possible.
 Remember, start looking for a new job while you are still employed.

-If you change jobs, will it affect future hires?
+If you change careers, will it affect future hires?
 When you job-hop a lot, hiring managers may label you as a high-risk hire.
 Of course, this might not go well with your future job hunts.
 Make sure you have valid reasons to leave your current position.

 Do you have a good track record?
 Recruiters and hiring managers find a successful track record more attractive.
 If you’ve gained solid experience and skills that will add value to your new job, you stand a high chance of being considered for the position.